Farmers’ Rights and Obligations

 12. What is the Red Tag Program?

-Additional changes include landowners are no longer required to enroll in the Pennsylvania Game Commission’s Cooperative Farm Game Program (hunter access program) before purchasing their Red Tag permits.
-Moreover, it will be the Hunter’s responsibility to report Red Tag permits regardless of harvest success.
+Additional changes include that farmers are no longer required to enroll in the Pennsylvania Game Commission’s Cooperative Farm Game Program (hunter access program) before purchasing their Ag Tag permits.
+Moreover, it will be the hunter’s responsibility to report Ag Tag permits regardless of harvest success.
 Red snap tags will be replaced with standard harvest tags, which are issued through HuntFishPA.

 13. Who may use bait to take game?

-Red Tag applicants from the southeastern Special Regulations Areas (counties listed in #12) only may be eligible to obtain approval to engage in limited baiting activities to enhance deer control activities on their properties.
+Ag Tag applicants from the southeastern Special Regulations Areas (Bucks, Montgomery, Chester, Delaware, and Philadelphia Counties) only may be eligible to obtain approval to engage in limited baiting activities to enhance deer control activities on their properties.
 Bait for use for hunting or deer control is illegal in all other areas.
-(Regulations 147.552(d)
+(Regulation 147.552(b))

 14. Are any funds available for payment of damage claims?